sidney-eliot/3d-artists-handbook/content/texture/uv-unwrapping.md

 |Only show polygons in UV Editor that are selected in 3D viewport|`UV Sync Selection` (2-way arrows at top left)
 |Only select desired UV island with `L` select|Switch to `Face select` mode or disable `UV Sync Selection`
 |Unwrap automatically after every seam that's placed|`Options > Live Unwrap`
-|Add/ remove a seam every time edges are Ctrl selected|Switch to `Edge select` mode, then Ctrl select some edges, finally in the pop-up menu switch `Edge Tag` to `Tag Seam`
+|Add or remove a seam every time edges are Ctrl selected|Switch to `Edge select` mode, then Ctrl select some edges, finally in the pop-up menu switch `Edge Tag` to `Tag Seam`

 - Not having the transform scale of all objects on the same UV map set to 1, will result in size ratio differences between UV islands when unwrapping _(If cube A and cube B have the same visual size, but cube B has a transform scale of 0.5, then the UV unwrap of cube B will be half the size of cube A)_
 - If you intend to bake the model, then you can completely disregard the UV's of the high mesh